The L1-Potts functional for robust jump-sparse reconstruction: Robustness of the -Potts functional to mildly blurred data

 since by hypothesis $2 \kappa h_{\max} \leq \gamma.$ Summing up, we have found a function $u_3$ with $P_\gamma(u_3) \leq P_\gamma(u') \leq P_\gamma(u_2),$ which has exactly one jump in each interval $J_i.$ \end{proof}

 Recall that the minimal and maximal jump height of $g$ are denoted by $h_{\min}$ and $h_{\max},$ respectively.
-Furthermore, $l_{\min}$ is the minimal interval length between two jumps of $g$; see \autoref{fig:sample_function_labeled}. \begin{theorem} Let $g$ be a piecewise constant function on $[0,1].$ If the support size $\kappa$ of the convolution kernel $K$ satisfies
+Furthermore, $l_{\min}$ is the minimal interval length between two jumps of $g$; see \autoref{fig:notation}. \begin{theorem} Let $g$ be a piecewise constant function on $[0,1]$ and $f = K * g$ with $K$ as in Assumption \ref{as:KernelK}.
+If the support size $\kappa$ of the convolution kernel $K$ satisfies

-then $g$ is the unique minimizer of the Potts functional $P_\gamma$ associated with $f = K * g,$ i.e.,
+then $g$ is the unique minimizer of the Potts functional $P_\gamma$ associated with $f,$ i.e.,

 for any Potts parameter $\gamma$ satisfying